Seeking to counter China on chips, Congress gets stuck fighting itself

 Beijing “would love nothing more than to see us in a partisan battle over China,” says Rep. Michael McCaul of Texas, a leading GOP voice on the CHIPS Act.
 “What they would hate to see is if we came together and passed the CHIPS for America Act.”

 Now the House and Senate will have to seek a compromise version that both chambers can support – all while companies and consumers continue to face the consequences of a chip shortage.
+Lawmakers who worked on the original CHIPS legislation are already frustrated it took this long to come to the House floor.

 Heavy reliance on Asia